 The customer journey or user journey describes all the human interactions a consumer has with the brand, product, service and operating systems such as websites, mobile applications, etc. The customer journey helps to understand what customers do, think and feel when they interact with a brand.

 The goal of customer journey is to find out as much information as possible about the consumer's buying behavior.
 How do you do this?
-With the help of several tools such as GRP (used in radio, TV and OOH) and other tools that allow you to find out, for example, the ideal driving route for a consumer to be attracted to your point of sale (with outdoor advertising as a guide).
+With the help of several tools such as GRP (used for radio ads, TV and OOH) and other tools that allow you to find out, for example, the ideal driving route for a consumer to be attracted to your point of sale (with outdoor advertising as a guide).

 The customer journey is often accompanied by a purchase path diagram (also called a conversion tunnel).
 The latter corresponds to the path taken by a consumer from an advertisement (or an internet search) to the act of buying.